 In a place where time stands still, where a heavy hush blankets the Somerset Levels, sits Key West Cottage.
 Bring your family, bring your friends, bring your hens, bring your dogs.
 You’re going to need all the help you can get to break a rural silence as quiet as this.
 Stressed?
 You won’t be.

-Inside, the Pineapple Bar comes with Playstation, pool table, bar and 49” TV.
-Hang out on the funky bean bags.
+Inside, the Pineapple Bar comes with Playstation, pool table, beer pong, bar and 49” TV.
+Glam up in the ball pit, party in the shower karaoke.
 Then head to the movie room with 90” projector to dip into a full Sky menu.
-Tap into the BT wifi.
-Watch the 70” Sky TV as you rustle up your roast in the kitchen.
-Walk the dogs down the country lanes.
+Tap into the wifi.
+Watch the 70” Sky TV as you rustle up your roast in one of two kitchens.
 Chilled?
 You might never warm up.

 At Key West you have a garden choc-full of fun.
 The loungers face the sun and the fun and funky beanbags suggest book or iPad time.
 There’s champagne on the table, the flutes are ready to fill with fizz and there’s enough seating for drinks, dinner and a large dose of banter.